 The restored Remuh Synagogue dates to the mid-16th century and has resumed religious services for the neighborhood’s growing Jewish population.
 The adjacent cemetery served as a burial site for the community for nearly 300 years until a larger one was opened nearby.
 Completely desecrated by the Nazis, the tombstones in Remuh Cemetery have been righted and restored as much as possible.

-The small-but-powerful Galicia Jewish Museum focuses on the lost Jewish heritage of Galicia, an erstwhile kingdom now split between modern-day Poland and Ukraine.
+The small-but-powerful Galicia Jewish Museum focuses on the lost Jewish heritage of Galicia, an former kingdom now split between modern-day Poland and Ukraine.
 The museum’s permanent exhibit, Traces of Memory, features photographs from the region and honors the Jews who once lived there.

 Polish pottery makes a wonderful souvenir of your trip.
 The highest quality comes from Boleslawiec, a small town in the Silesia region, and can be found all over Krakow.
-I bought mine from Ceramika Boleslawiecka, a shop on Starowislna street between Kasimierz and Wawel Castle.
+I bought mine from Ceramika Boleslawiecka, a shop on Starowislna street between Kazimierz and Wawel Castle.
 Boleslawiec pottery can be identified by its folksy blue-and-white designs.
 But if you really want to ensure the pieces you are buying are authentic Boleslawiec, flip them over and look for the stamp on the bottom.